bmkramer/covid19_preprints_published/README.md

 ### Post scriptum: The Case of the Disappearing Metadata

-When comparing data collected from October 2020 to January 2021, (data in directory [archived](archived)), it appears that a sizeable number of COVID-related preprints on medRxiv **lose (and sometimes gain back) the link to the published paper in Crossref metadata** (while still displaying a link on medRxiv itself).
+When comparing data collected from October 2020 to January 2021, (older data in directory [archived](archived)), it appears that a sizeable number of COVID-related preprints on medRxiv **lose (and sometimes gain back) the link to the published paper in Crossref metadata** (while still displaying a link on medRxiv itself).
 This may be a technical issue occurring with metadata updates.
 It seems important to investigate this further, as it has implications for the use of these metadata.

 medRxiv, sample date Oct 24, 2020 | medRxiv, sample date Nov 27, 2020
 :--------------------------|:----------------------------|